 And that knowledge is visceral.

-But the whole of the cosmos, the whole of existence, which consists of infinite billions of particles, let's say, some of which are constructed as human beings on earth, some of which we can never understand, are there to whiz around and protect it.
+the whole of existence, which consists of infinite billions of particles, let's say, some of which are constructed as human beings on Earth, some of which we can never understand are there to whizz around and protect it and that all that everything that infinite is god and and we are like it or not a part of that and if we think hard with our energies and we think good things and kind things and look after people and care for people do what is virtuous

-And when you think about it, every single thing they're doing, all of this agenda is about trying to make people afraid of death, but crucially, not fear, spiritual death, which they're inflicting on everybody, which is the only thing anyone should fear.
+When you think about that idea of preparing for tomorrow, what all of that ultimately comes down to is fear of death of physical death and when you think about it every single thing they're doing all of this agenda is about trying to make people afraid of death but crucially not fear spiritual death which they're inflicting on everybody which is the only thing anyone should fear so

-You've got to be in my position to understand a highly amusing situation with national health and all these sort of people.
+wise absolutely you've got to be in my position to understand the highly amusing situation with the national health and all these sort of people I mean, they come in and talk about nothing but pain.

 So what's your feeling on what happens next?

-Where are you going to go?
+Personally, where are you going to go?

-Well, I'm going to die.
+Well, I'm going to die, Obviously sooner than you.

 I don't know when.

-it literally could be tomorrow.
+It literally could be tomorrow.

 I'd be a little bit surprised if that happens.